 Tomatoes are one of the most popular crops to grow in the home garden, sometimes with less than desirable results.
 To boost your yields, you might try companion planting next to tomatoes.
-Luckily in the case of tomatoes, there are many suitable tomato plant companions.
+Luckily, there are many suitable tomato plant companions.
 If you are new to companion planting, the following article will give you some insight into plants that grow well with tomatoes.

 Companions for Tomatoes

 When we are talking about companions for tomatoes, we aren’t talking about the type of support humans get from friends and family, but in a sense, maybe we are.
 Companion planting is a form of polyculture or using multiple crops in the same space to the mutual benefit of each – much as humans benefit from those we interact with.
 These benefits include pest and disease control, aid in pollination, and offering refuge for beneficial insects, all of which will increase crop yields.
 Companion planting also increases the diversity of the garden, much as mankind’s diversity has been increased with various ethnicities, religions, and cultures.
 This merging brings out our strengths, but it can also bring out our weaknesses.
 The same is true when growing tomato plant companions.
 The right tomato companions will engender a healthier plant with better fruit yields.
 The wrong tomato companions can have disastrous results.